rozum-robotics/pulse-api/README.md

 ```
 [Back to table of contents](#getting-started)

-#### Versions api
+#### Versions API
-You may need to get information about software and hardware versions.
-For example,
+Use the Version API methods to get information about the software and hardware versions.
-you want to contact developers because you noticed some strange behaviour.
+You may need to use the methods for contacting support specialists when you notice
+strange robot behaviour.

-Provided methods:
+Available methods:
-* `hardware` - return hardware version for all motors, usb-can, safety, wrist.
+* `hardware` - returns the hardware versions for all motors, the USB-CAN dongle, safety board and wrist.
-* `software` - return software version for all motors, usb-can, safety, wrist.
+* `software` - returns the software version for all motors, the USB-CAN dongle, safety board and wrist.
-* `robot_software` - return robot software version.
+* `robot_software` - returns the software version of the robot.

 Example below will give you additional information about versions of robot components that
 you can send to developers: